Rick Sands: Breaking the Light BarrierWednesday, August 23 – Sunday, August 27, 2017

 Early Bird Discount for all Aperture Workshops!
 Register before July 1, 2017 to receive a 10% discount on the workshop tuition.
 Enter code earlywksp2017 at checkout.
 Currently enrolled students and Aperture Members at the $250 level and above will receive a 20% discount, please contact firstname.lastname@example.org to receive the code.

-Tuition for this five-day workshop is $950 and includes lunch and light refreshments for all days.
+Tuition for this five-day workshop is $950 and includes light refreshments for all days.
+Lunch will not be provided.

 Register before July 1, 2017 to receive an Early Bird discount!
 Enter code earlywksp2017 at checkout to receive the offer.
 Currently enrolled students and Aperture Members at the $250 level and above will receive a 20% discount, please contact email@example.com to receive the code.